marcinpawlukiewicz/bash-zsh/README.md

 - Completion
 - Scripting differences

 This comparison helps to determine which scripting language should be chosen, depending on the operating system and task requirements.
-Note that the performance was done on macOS and so to find your despired shell on other operating systems you need to do your performance tests (instructions provided).
+Note that the performance was done on macOS and so to find your desired shell on other operating systems you need to do your performance tests (instructions provided).